awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_skip_repl_error.md

 The master user must run the `mysql.rds_skip_repl_error` procedure\.

-To determine if there are errors, run the MySQL `show slave status\G` command\.
+To determine if there are errors, run the MySQL `SHOW REPLICA STATUS\G` command\.
 If a replication error isn't critical, you can run `mysql.rds_skip_repl_error` to skip the error\.
 If there are multiple errors, `mysql.rds_skip_repl_error` deletes the first error, then warns that others are present\.
-You can then use `show slave status\G` to determine the correct course of action for the next error\.
-For information about the values returned, see [the MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/show-slave-status.html)\.
+You can then use `SHOW REPLICA STATUS\G` to determine the correct course of action for the next error\.
+For information about the values returned, see [the MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/show-replica-status.html)\.

+**Note**
+Previous versions of MySQL used `SHOW SLAVE STATUS` instead of `SHOW REPLICA STATUS`\.
+If you are using a MySQL version before 8\.0\.23, then use `SHOW SLAVE STATUS`\.

 For more information about addressing replication errors with Amazon RDS, see [Troubleshooting a MySQL read replica problem](USER_MySQL.Replication.ReadReplicas.md#USER_ReadRepl.Troubleshooting)\.

 **Important**
 If you try to call `mysql.rds_skip_repl_error`, you might encounter the following error: `ERROR 1305 (42000): PROCEDURE mysql.rds_skip_repl_error does not exist`\.
 If you do, upgrade your MySQL DB instance to the latest minor version or one of the minimum minor versions listed in this topic\.

-### Replication stopped error<a name="w268aac29c89c39b7c11"></a>
+### Replication stopped error<a name="w283aac29c91c39b7c13"></a>

-When you call the `mysql.rds_skip_repl_error` command, you might receive the following error message: `Slave is down or disabled.`
+When you call the `mysql.rds_skip_repl_error` command, you might receive an error message stating that the replica is down or disabled\.

 This error message appears because replication has stopped and could not be restarted\.